 Most buyers want to see a home in person at least once before committing, and that’s always my recommendation.
-However, in a competitive market, time and distance can make that process impractical.
-And so a growing number of house hunters across the country, including many of my own past clients, have successfully purchased a home from miles away.
+However, in a competitive market like Green Valley, where houses frequently sell in just a few days or less, time and distance can make that process impractical.
+And so a growing number of house hunters across the country, including many past clients, have successfully purchased a home from miles away.

 And while the process of buying a home remotely can be nerve-wracking, your anxieties will be dramatically lessened when working with me as your exclusive Buyer’s Agent.